sunnykim298/Homepage_Sunny/README.md

 [note on two different papers studying grokking mechanism] <br>
 [note RL papers inspired by algorithmic alignment] <br>
 [note on a paper using the idea of Hamiltonian to make a more robust GNN](./projects/hamiltonian-gnn/) <br>
-note on papers introducing controllability scores and their computing algorithms <br>
 note on proofs in 'Period 3 Implies Chaos' <br>
 note on the equivalence between Devaney and Glenndinning Chaos <br>